Go back

 Overtime Pay

 Overtime pay for student employees is highly discouraged.
 If a student works more than 40 hours in one week, overtime must be paid.
-(The work week is Sunday through Saturday.)
-An explanation of the reason for the overtime must be forwarded to HR along with the time sheet(s).
+(The work week is Sunday through Saturday).
+An explanation of the overtime must be forwarded to HR along with the timecard.

 Overtime pay will be charged to the last employer, not necessarily to the department for which the student worked the most hours.
-The department must make certain that students who have more than one job are aware of this rule.
-The department must also make certain that students who have more than one job are made aware of the maximum number of hours they can work in each job.
+The department must ensure that students with more than one job are aware of this rule.
+The department must also ensure that students with more than one job are aware of the maximum number of hours they can work in each job.

 Deferred Compensation

 Student employees are considered part-time employees and may make deferrals to 403(b), 401(k), and 457(b) plans.
-Information regarding the deferred compensation options available to all employees is accessible from the HR webpage.
+Information on the deferred compensation options available to all employees is available on the HR webpage.

 International Students

-International Students must present their passport, I-94, # I-20, and Visa to HR in order to initiate employment paperwork for student employment.
-International students will also need to obtain a Social Security card before being beginning to work.
+International Students must present their passport, I-94, I-20, and Visa to HR to initiate student employment paperwork.
+International students will also need to obtain a Social Security card before beginning to work.
 The process to acquire a Social Security card typically takes a minimum of two (2) weeks.
 Students who work before receiving a card and are then denied a work permit may not be paid for their work.

 During the academic school year, University policy permits students to work a total of 20 hours per week.
 International students on F-1 or J-1 visas may never work more than 20 hours per week while classes are in session.